hbz/lobid-blog/_posts/2018-03-20-gnd-class-hierarchy.md

 We started doing some work on the lobid-gnd (in beta), the service providing access to the Integrated Authority File (GND): [https://lobid.org/gnd](https://lobid.org/gnd).
 Currently we are working on the type filter (see [issue #42](https://github.com/hbz/lobid-gnd/issues/42)).
 As several of sub-classes have been added to the GND ontology in the meantime, it seemed like a good opportunity for a quick update of a post from 2013 titled ["The GND ontology's class hierarchy - an overview"](https://wiki1.hbz-nrw.de/x/CIeW).

 Still, the most general class in the GND ontology is "AuthorityResource".
-These are the classes on the lower levels [**Update 2018-03-22**: I now added the current number of entities with the respective types as well as a link to the entities in lobid-gnd.
-Obvioulsy, the newly added GND classes aren't used yet]:
+These are the classes on the lower levels: \[**Update 2018-03-22**: *Now with the current number of entities with the respective type andwith a link to those entities in lobid-gnd.*]

 - [ConferenceOrEvent](http://lobid.org/gnd/search?filter=type:ConferenceOrEvent) (784,096)
    - [SeriesOfConferenceOrEvent](http://lobid.org/gnd/search?filter=type:SeriesOfConferenceOrEvent) (124,019)